 If you thought Greenland sharks were old, wait until you hear about quahog clams, one of the ocean’s oldest crustaceans.
-Many collected examples of this hard clam species, which is native to North and Central America, have been calculated to be more than 400 years old – meaning that they were around since before the start of the English Civil War!
+Some of these hard clam species, native to North and Central America, are calculated to be over 400 years old.
+Meaning that they were around before the start of the English Civil War!

-Indeed, the historical significance of quahog clams wasn’t lost on researchers, who named one of the oldest examples as ‘Ming’, in reference to the Ming Dynasty which ruled China from 1368 to 1644.
-It’s certainly impressive to think of all the historic moments these simple sea creatures have been alive for.
+Indeed, the historical significance of quahog clams wasn’t lost on researchers.
+They named one of the oldest examples ‘Ming’.
+In reference to the Ming Dynasty which ruled China from 1368 to 1644.
+It’s certainly impressive to think of all the historic moments these simple sea creatures have lived through.

-Everyone knows that orcas are among the smartest marine mammals in the ocean, but did you know that they’re also some of the longest-living?
-Some orcas alive today are thought to be over 100 years old, and it’s believed the secret to their longevity rests on their family ‘pod’ mentality.
+Everyone knows that orcas are among the smartest marine mammals in the ocean.
+But, did you know that they’re also some of the longest-living?
+Some alive today are believed to be over 100 years old.
+It’s theorised, that the secret to their longevity lies within their ‘pod’ mentality.

-Orca live in extended families called pods which are overseen by a matriarch.
-This dominant female animal is protected throughout her life by her offspring, meaning that she tends to live the longest.
-For the past decade, researchers in the US have been tracking a pod led by ‘Granny’, an old, healthy matriarch who is estimated to be 104 – and counting.
+Orcas live in pods, overseen by a matriarch.
+Offspring protect the matriarchs throughout their lives.
+This means the matriarch tends to live the longest.
+For the past decade, researchers in the US have been tracking a pod led by ‘Granny’.
+It’s estimated Granny is a healthy 104 years old.

-You may think we’re bending the definition of ‘creature’ a little with this entry, but deep-sea sponges are very much alive – and boy do they grow to be old.
-According to some studies, deep-sea sponges can reach thousands of years old – with the oldest known example estimated to have reached the grand age of 11,000!
+You may think we’re bending the definition of ‘creature’ a little here but deep-sea sponges are very much alive.
+And boy, do they grow to be old.
+According to some studies, deep-sea sponges can reach thousands of years old.
+The oldest known example is estimated to have reached the grand age of 11,000!

-Deep-sea sponges grow at tremendous depths, forming sprawling and often complex structures which, in turn, attract the attention of the creatures’ preferred prey, plankton.
-Some of the largest known deep-sea sponges, which are about the size of a car, are thought to be the oldest examples, with an average lifespan of over 2,000 years – meaning they’ve been around since the time of the Romans.
+Deep-sea sponges grow at tremendous depths, forming sprawling and often complex structures.
+These structures, in turn, attract the attention of the creatures’ preferred prey, plankton.
+Some of the largest known deep-sea sponges are about the size of a car.
+With an average lifespan of over 2,000 years – meaning they’ve been around since the time of the Romans.

-The term ‘immortal’ may get bandied around a lot in superhero movies, but until recently, the notion of eternal life was nothing more than fiction.
-However, back in the 1980s, scientists made a startling discovery which defied what we thought we knew about everlasting life: the immortal jellyfish.
+The term ‘immortal’ gets bandied around a lot in superhero movies.
+But until recently, the notion of eternal life was nothing more than fiction.
+However, back in the 1980s, scientists made a startling discovery.
+It defied what we thought we knew about everlasting life: the immortal jellyfish.

-The immortal jellyfish, or turritopsis dohrnii, is a small species of jellyfish which is classed a biologically immortal.
-Found in tropical waters, the secret to this creature’s eternal life lies in its ability to revert to sexual immaturity, whereby it effectively clones itself.
+The immortal jellyfish (turritopsis dohrnii) is a small jellyfish that is classified as biologically immortal.
+Found in tropical waters, the secret to this creature’s eternal life lies in its ability to revert to sexual immaturity.
+Wherein it effectively clones itself.
 Given its amazing and seemingly endless lifespan, the immortal jellyfish is considered one of the world’s most important marine species for biological and pharmaceutical research.

 So, there you have it, a look at some of the longest-living marine creatures in our oceans.
 Looking for more from Blue Planet Aquarium?
-Head to the blog for more fun features and guides, or to plan your visit to our aquarium, visit the homepage.
+Head to the blog for more fun features and guides.
+To plan your visit to our aquarium, visit the homepage.